Published 12:16 IST, September 16th 2024

 Advertisement

 September’s Super Harvest Moon: Skywatchers are in for a treat tomorrow as a partial lunar eclipse will occur during September’s Super Harvest Moon.
-On Tuesday, September 17, a portion of the Full Harvest Moon will pass through Earth’s shadow, which will create a celestial event visible from various parts of the world, including North and South America (except Alaska), Europe, most of Africa, western Asia, and parts of Antarctica.
+On Tuesday, September 17, a portion of Full Harvest Moon will pass through Earth’s show, which will create a celestial event visible from various parts of world, including North and South America (except Alaska), Europe, most of Africa, western Asia, and parts of Antarctica.

 Advertisement